 Model Unit / Package

 A model unit is an AST with a namespace associated with its root (the root must be named itself).
 In Freon this is the default, there are further nodes in the AST that have a namespace associated with it, unless you explicitly state this.

+A model unit is by default not a namespace in Freon.

 A model is a set of model units.
 The names of the model units must be unique within the model.

 OPEN ISSUE do we consider the model to be a namespace?
+Yes, but it is unnamed.
 This namespace contains the names of the model units.
 By convention, we hardly ever put the name of the model in front of the cascaded name, but we might want to if we are into composing models.

+In Freon the model is the “universe” (similar to the repository in LionWeb), so we are not into composing models.

 The model unit refers to a notion that is often closely linked to namespaces: the package.

+Not sure what package has to do with the discussion.
+Is is assumed that package is a node in the AST ?

 But these are very different things.